 Vickie has extensive experience in acting for both lenders and borrowers in a variety of debt financing arrangements including asset-based loans, bilateral and syndicated financings, franchise financing, first and second lien loans, and project and acquisition financings.

 Vickie has also assisted clients with insolvency and debt restructuring matters.
-Vickie’s experience spans a variety of industry sectors including agriculture, manufacturing, health care, food & hospitality, and retail businesses.
+Her experience spans a variety of industry sectors including agriculture, manufacturing, health care, food & hospitality, and retail businesses.

-Vickie has been repeatedly recognized as a leading practitioner in the areas of Banking and Financial Institutions and Asset Based Lending by the Canadian Legal Lexpert® Directory.
+Vickie has been repeatedly recognized by the Canadian Legal Lexpert® Directory as a leading practitioner in both the areas of Banking and Financial Institutions and Asset Based Lending.
 She has also been noted in Legal 500 Canada as a key practitioner and “proactive problem solver”.
-Vickie has also been the recipient of the Lawyer Monthly Magazine, Women in Law Award, for 2020 and 2021.
+Vickie has also been the recipient, on a number of occasions, of the Lawyer Monthly Magazine, Women in Law Award.

 Vickie has been engaged in the legal profession and matters that benefit the larger community.
-She has spoken at industry conferences as well as client training seminars on various lending, personal property and practise-related topics.
+She has spoken at various industry conferences as well as client training seminars on lending, personal property, cash management and other practise-area related topics.
 Vickie is also a member of Bay Street Fore a Cause, a not for profit corporation comprised of Bay Street professionals with a desire to give back to their community by raising funds for child and youth-related charitable causes in the Greater Toronto Area.

 Adam’s practice focuses on financings and going public transactions.

 Adam represents several mid-market public companies and assists companies in listing on the Toronto Stock Exchange and the Toronto Venture Exchange.
 He also represents brokerage firms and has helped numerous clients with their M&A and cross border transactions.
 Adam has a particular expertise with the Capital Pool Company program, and often acts as a strategic advisor to his clients.